-The instruments in the portfolio consist of Treasury bills, with a weighted average cost of funds 7 of 2.46 percent; Bonds with a weighted average of 6.26 percent.
+The instruments in the portfolio consist of treasury bills, with a weighted average cost of funds of 2.46 percent; bonds with a weighted average of 6.26 percent.
 Fixed rate loans weighted average interest rate was 1.55 percent with floating rate loans having an average weighted average interest rate of 3.46 percent.
-Moreover, 75.3 percent of total debt is fixed rate instruments, while the remaining 24.7 is floating rate.
+Moreover, 75.3 percent of total debt is denominated in fixed interest rate, while the remaining 24.7 is floating rate.

-During 2021 total gross borrowings amounted to \$434.5 million, excluding treasury bill re-issuance.
+In Summary, total disbursements of funds in 2021, comprised of: (domestic, \$106.30 and external \$328.20) amounted to \$434.5 million, excluding treasury bill re-issuance.
 Debt service totaled \$190.4 million; comprised of principal repayments of \$141.0 million and interest repayments of \$49.3 million.
-Sinking Fund provisions utilized for the retirement of bullet bonds and notes amount to \$19.54 million.
+Sinking Fund provisions utilized for the retirement of bullet bonds and notes totaled \$19.542 million.